GLOBAL MARKETS-Stocks and dollar hold firm at start of action-packed week | Business

 GLOBAL MARKETS-Stocks and dollar hold firm at start of action-packed week

-"We continue to see a high possibility for another 10bp rate cut and 50bp reserve-requirement-ratio cut in the coming weeks."
-In the commodities market, oil prices extended gains as investors assessed the impact of Ukrainian drone attacks on Russian refineries that could disrupt its crude and fuel exports.
+Global shares held near record highs on Monday at the start of an action-packed week that looks certain to see the U.S. Federal Reserve resume its easing cycle, and perhaps leave the door open to a series of interest rate cuts.

-Global shares traded steadily near record highs on Monday at the start of an action-packed week that looks certain to see the U.S. Federal Reserve resume its easing cycle, and perhaps leave the door wide open to a series of cuts.
-The Bank of Canada is also expected to cut rates by a quarter point this week, while the Bank of Japan and the Bank of England are both expected to hold rates steady.
+Global shares held near record highs on Monday at the start of an action-packed week that looks certain to see the U.S. Federal Reserve resume its easing cycle, and perhaps leave the door open to a series of interest rate cuts.
+The Bank of Canada is also expected to cut rates by a quarter point this week, while the Bank of Japan and the Bank of England are both seen holding rates steady.

-MSCI's all-country index hovered just shy of last week's record highs, while stocks in Europe rose 0.3%.
-S&P 500 futures and Nasdaq futures were both steady.
-Markets are 100% priced for an easing of 25 basis points from the Fed, taking its funds rate to 4.0-4.25%, with futures implying just a 4% chance of 50 basis points.
+MSCI's all-country index hovered just shy of last week's record high, while stocks in Europe rose 0.5% on the day.
+S&P 500 futures and Nasdaq futures were up 0.1-0.2%.
+Markets expect a quarter-point cut from the Fed, which would take its funds rate to 4.0-4.25%, with futures implying just a 4% chance of 50 basis points.

 "The key question for the September FOMC meeting is whether the Committee will signal that this is likely the first in a series of consecutive cuts," said David Mericle, chief U.S. economist at Goldman Sachs.
 "We expect the statement to acknowledge the softening in the labor market but do not expect a change to the policy guidance or a nod to an October cut."